US STOCKS-Wall Street rebounds as yields slip, focus on Fed path | Headlines

 - United States

-The 10-year Treasury yield slipped from three-month highs hit earlier in the session, boosting shares of rate-sensitive stocks such as Tesla Inc and Microsoft Corp.
-"I would expect markets to be very volatile ... it's going to be a matter of what we hear from various central bankers this week and some of the incoming economic data," said Shawn Cruz, head trading strategist at TD Ameritrade in Chicago.

-"Unless we get a sense that things are going to get dramatically worse on the economic front, you should probably expect 3,900 to be a little bit of a floor for the S&P 500."
+"The bond markets behaving a little bit better today which is giving the stock market a little bit of a better feeling, but the big worries are still what the Fed is going to do on Sep 21.
+So we're seeing a back and forth tug-of-war each day" said Brent Schutte, Chief Investment Officer at Northwestern Mutual Wealth Management Company.
+Stocks' performance also ignored hawkish comments by Federal Reserve earlier on Wednesday.
 Cleveland Federal Reserve Bank President Loretta Mester said the high cost of U.S. rental accommodation has not yet fully filtered through to inflation measures, suggesting inflation may still rise further.

-Meanwhile, Richmond Fed President Thomas Barkin said the U.S. central bank must lift interest rates to a level that restrains economic activity and keep them there until policymakers are "convinced" that inflation is subsiding.
-Focus will be on Powell's speech on Thursday and U.S. consumer price data next week for clues on the path of monetary policy.
+Meanwhile, Richmond Fed President Thomas Barkin said the U.S. central bank must lift interest rates to a level that restrains economic activity and keep them there until policymakers are "convinced" that inflation is subsiding, while Federal Reserve Vice Chair Lael Brainard added the monetary policy will need to be restrictive "for some time."
+The main focus will be on Powell's speech on Thursday and U.S. consumer price data next week for clues on the path of monetary policy.

-Nio Inc fell 2.6% after the Chinese electric vehicle maker reported a bigger second-quarter adjusted net loss.
-Coupa Software Inc jumped 14% after the payment management software firm beat second-quarter estimates for revenue and profit.
+Nio Inc reversed earlier losses and was last up 1.8% after the Chinese electric vehicle maker reported a bigger second-quarter adjusted net loss but revenue topped expectations.
+Coupa Software Inc jumped 15.3% after the payment management software firm beat second-quarter estimates for revenue and profit.

-Advancing issues outnumbered decliners for a 2.04-to-1 ratio on the NYSE and a 1.74-to-1 ratio on the Nasdaq.
-The S&P index recorded four new 52-week highs and 16 new lows, while the Nasdaq recorded nine new highs and 193 new lows.
+Advancing issues outnumbered declining ones on the NYSE by a 2.73-to-1 ratio; on Nasdaq, a 2.15-to-1 ratio favored advancers.
+The S&P 500 posted 6 new 52-week highs and 16 new lows; the Nasdaq Composite recorded 13 new highs and 213 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)